PagerDuty Pricing: Is it worth it and what’s the alternative? (2026 Updated)

 Despite the high-cost, PagerDuty does offer strong capabilities:

-• Wide integration support: Works with a lot of popular tools like Slack and Datadog.
+• Wide integration support: It integrates with many popular tools, including Slack and Datadog.

-• Powerful automation: Ideal for large enterprises with complex workflows.
+• Powerful automation: It is well-suited for large enterprises with complex workflows.

-• Incident orchestration: Advanced escalation policies and analytics for big teams.
+• Incident orchestration: It provides advanced escalation policies and analytics for large teams.

 Cons of PagerDuty

-• Expensive for Small and Mid-Sized Teams: PagerDuty’s pricing is built for enterprises, not smaller IT teams.
-Many businesses pay for advanced features that they will never use.
+• Expensive for Small and Mid-Sized Teams: PagerDuty’s pricing structure is designed for enterprises, not smaller IT teams.
+Many businesses end up paying for advanced features they never use.

-• Feature Bloat: PagerDuty is packed with automation tools, event intelligence, and analytics that sound great on paper, but do you really need them?
-If your goal is fast, reliable incident alerting, these extras can feel like overkill.
+• Feature Bloat: PagerDuty includes numerous automation tools, event intelligence, and analytics.
+If your primary need is fast, reliable incident alerting, these additional features can feel excessive.

 • Integration Limitations:

-• ConnectWise: No native integration, requires a third-party integration with tools like Zapier and Appy Pie that may lead to additional costs as well.
+• ConnectWise: Lacks a native integration, requiring third-party tools like Zapier and Appy Pie, which can lead to extra costs.

-• Kaseya: Customers often seek alternatives when using PagerDuty paired with Kaseya (see below).
+• Kaseya: Users often seek alternatives when using PagerDuty with Kaseya.

 Real OnPage customer seeking PagerDuty alternative says "Would like to trial this with Kaseya integration if that is possible.
 We presently use PagerDuty but feel the integration you (OnPage) offers would be a better fit."

-• Autotask: PagerDuty does not fully integrate with Autotask, see below, so many teams look to migrate to a solution with a bidirectional integration.
+• Autotask: PagerDuty does not offer full integration with Autotask, leading many teams to migrate to solutions with bidirectional integration.

 Real OnPage user seeking PagerDuty alternative for Autotask integration says: "We currently use Autotask with our PagerDuty but it doesn't fully integrate.
 We are using Zapier as the integrator.
 We also use their live call routing, which we definitely need.
 I'm looking at moving over to a platform that fully supports Autotask and has live call routing.
 Our Zapier renews on the 25th."

-OnPage, by comparison, fully supports seamless bidirectional integrations with ConnectWise, Kaseya, Autotask, and more.
+OnPage, in contrast, fully supports seamless bidirectional integrations with ConnectWise, Kaseya, Autotask, and more.

 Reddit post that states: "PagerDuty Customer Service/Support Hello, Has anyone else had issue with contacting PagerDuty for support or customer service?
 I've been having an issue getting any kind of response from them for the last 2 days.
 My team hasn't been able to get an issue resolved over the last 3 months.
 Did they get acquired or something?"